Validark/Roblox-TS-Libraries/object-composer/README.md

 ## object-composer

-object-composer ships a single `compose` function, which combines a series of callbacks which each return an object, into a single function which returns the combination of all returned objects.
-Each callback function can optionally take a single `state` parameter, with the defined properties that one should be able to (or need to) pass into the callback during  object construction.
-Property-Collisions error at compile-time and run-time.
-If TypeScript underlines one of your object constructors and says it isn't assignable to `never`, that's because there is a property/method collision.
+object-composer ships a single `compose` function, which combines a series of callbacks which each return an object into a single function which returns the combination of all returned objects.
+Each callback function can optionally take a single `state` parameter which will be passed into each constructor function during object instantiation.
+Property collisions can occur at run-time if two constructors each attempt to write to the same property (key) with conflicting types (see bottom of readme).

 Here is a demo, taking inspiration from this video: https://youtu.be/wfMtDGfHWpA